-Understanding the tax system in Vietnam, especially Vietnam import tax is crucial to every new business player before joining this potential market.
+Understanding the tax system in Vietnam, especially Vietnam import duties are crucial to every new business player before joining this potential market.
 Let’s get to know some general information about them.

 According to Import and Export Tax Law, Object and Non-Object of Taxation can be defined as below:

 Object of taxation.
 Except for merchandise that is not objected to import & export taxation, these goods below are the object of taxation:

 - Cargo and goods are imported and exported through the Vietnam border

 - Domestic goods are brought into non-tariff barriers and goods from non-tariff into the domestic market

 Non-Object of taxation.
 Goods in these specific cases are not an object of taxation: